Glenn T. Seaborg Institute

 5. Designated postdoctoral mentor

-6. A concise (2 page maximum, template here) research proposal related to the topic of interest
+6. A concise (1 page maximum) research proposal related to the topic of interest

 Basic Qualifications: